yireo/yireo-slides/slides/yireo/running_m2.md

 ---
 # Magento 2 operations
+- No code generation of live server
+- No composer updates on live server
+- Interceptors instead of event observers
+- How to analyse DI properly?
 - Deploying static view files
     - Use Grunt / Gulp instead
     - Specify what you want to deploy (PR @denisristic)